Tilmann-Richl/G-quadruplex-mediated-genomic-instability-drives-SNVs-in-cancer/README.md

 # G-quadruplex-mediated genomic instability drives SNVs in cancer
-This repository contains the computational scripts used in the manuscript **G4-quadruplex-mediated genomic instability drives SNVs in cancer** by Richl et al.
+This repository contains the computational scripts used in the manuscript **G-quadruplex-mediated genomic instability drives SNVs in cancer** by Richl et al.

 ## GDC Download